-PrEP is extremely effective at preventing HIV infection if it is taken correctly.
+PrEP is extremely effective at preventing HIV infection if it is taken as prescribed.
 This has been shown in major PrEP studies.

-The drugs used in PrEP are the same as those used in HIV medications, taken my thousands of people living with HIV.
+The drugs used in PrEP are the same as those used in HIV medications, taken by millions of people worldwide living with HIV.
 They have no serious side effects and are very safe.

 If you get mild side effects, they can occur for the first week or so, but then they usually stop.